 “I twisted my ankle” is one of the most common things I hear in my office, and one of the most common things parents of kids that play sports will hear over the years.
 Kids can do this playing any variety of sports—running at soccer practice and stepping on another player, playing basketball and landing from a rebound on another player’s foot, or going for a shot in tennis and stepping awkwardly.
 Even if your kids are not involved in sports, they can “roll” their ankles.
-I have had kids that step off of a curb awkwardly suffer an ankle injury.
+I have had kids that step off of a curb awkwardly and suffer ankle sprains.
 No matter how it happens, it can be painful.
 It is important to know what to do and when to worry.

 Ligaments are structures that connect muscles to bones.
 An ankle sprain is damage to these ligaments.
 As the ankle gets rolled under, the ligaments stretch, resulting in pain and swelling.
 Sometimes the ligaments undergo only a little stretch, resulting in a minor injury, and other times the ligaments can be torn completely, causing a much bigger problem.